IAAR-Shanghai/FastMem/README.md

 All scripts are saved in [`./scripts`](./scripts).
 Run `bash run_qa.sh` or `bash run_summary.sh` to reproduce our results.
 When you need to test different models and tasks, you need to modify parameters such as `model_name`, `model_name_or_path`, `task_type`, `dataset_name` and `data_path` accordingly to conduct the tests.

-Given the characteristics of different models and datasets, testing under the best hyperparameters is needed to achieve optimal results.
-For example, the default parameters for the Llama3-8B-Instruct model are the optimal parameters for the Q&A task.

-For Q&A tasks, we can see the real-time accuracy calculated in the command line.
-As for summarization, you need to modify the path of results in `evaluate_summary.py` and run the code to calculate the metrics.
+For Q&A tasks, you can see the real-time accuracy calculated in the command line.
+But for summarization, you need to modify the path of results in `evaluate_summary.py` and run the code to calculate the metrics.

+**Note:** Given the characteristics of different models and datasets, testing under the best hyperparameters is needed to achieve optimal results.
+Most of the optimal parameters for existing datasets are already commented in the bash file.

 > [!Important]
 > 1. If you want to use Contrastive Decoding(CD), set `choose_cd` to True.